 Varanasi Uttar Pradesh, India Travel Guide

-The Kashi Vishwanath Temple, dedicated to Lord Shiva, is one of the twelve Jyotirlingas, making it a powerful pilgrimage destination.
+The Kashi Vishwanath Temple, dedicated to Lord Shiva, is considered one of the twelve Jyotirlingas, making it a powerful pilgrimage destination.
 The existing temple structure was built in 1780.

 Living historical monuments, each with unique history, rituals, and architecture.